What is the Mahjong Card?

 This is one of the most important distinctions on the card:

 - Concealed hands (C) — You CANNOT call any tiles.
 Every tile must come from your own draws or the Charleston.
-These hands are harder to complete but are usually worth more points.
+These hands are harder but usually worth more points.

 Some hands mix exposed and concealed groups, meaning certain parts must be self-drawn while others can be called.